AbenezerYohanes/hotelMgmtSys/JAVASCRIPT_CONVERSION_SUCCESS.md

 ---

-**🎉 Your hotel management system is now running as a pure JavaScript application with XAMPP!**
+**🎉 Your hotel management system is now running as a pure JavaScript application with MySQL/MariaDB!**